syed-zunnurain/couriers-unified/README.md

 | `DHL_WEBHOOK_API_KEY` | DHL webhook authentication key | `dhl-webhook-secret-key-2024` | Yes |
 | `SECRET_KEY` | Django secret key | `django-insecure-default` | Yes |
 | `ENCRYPTION_KEY` | Encryption key for sensitive data | `default-key` | Yes |

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-**Need help?** Check the API documentation or create an issue in the repository.